forensicgenomics/mitoLeaf/README.md

 The following describes the current way to update tree data:

     1. Replace any data files in `inputfiles` that have changed.
        Take care to name them the same.
 Reference `utils/path_defaults.py` if not clear.
+       Mostly, update or add any `*source*_representatives.csv` and `*source*_metadata.csv` files when updating profiles.
+       Tree files and last run date files should also be updated.
     2. Execute `tree_dat_process.py` from the root directory.
     3. Update Date or Version number of Tree in `textfiles/version`.
     4. Add/Replace any relevant information regarding the new update in `textfiles/news.md`.